Two Types of Date Night & Why Every Marriage Needs Them

 Date Nights are important to marriage for lots of reasons.
 They provide us with an opportunity to connect with this God-ordained relationship without the normal distractions of life.
 At this time we can take a break from our regular routines and really focus on our spouse.

-This connection is crucial for long-term marriage success.
+This date night connection is crucial for long-term marriage success.
 The distractions we face every day chip away at our bond, and it becomes all too easy for the enemy to creep in and further destroy our connection.

 Photo courtesy of Nathan Dulao via Unsplash